Skip to main content

 Ellen Sarantos, president of the Irvington Park Homeowners Association in Lynchburg, said the HOA provides an important quality to every neighborhood.
 “The homeowners association sets the neighborhood standards,” she said.
 “Through the bylaws, we provide consistency.”

 Mark Jordan, a planner with Bedford County, explained that local governments have very little to do with HOAs.
 “The county doesn’t govern private covenants,” he said.
 Since HOA members must pay local property taxes and partake of few local government services, many locales are loath to tinker with a golden goose.
-Most HOAs maintain their own roads and common areas.
-They might also work with crosswalk installation companies like https://creativecrosswalks.co.uk/ to create a sense of community while keeping pedestrians safe.
+Most HOAs maintain their own roads and common areas, saving the local governments and Virginia Department of Transportation millions of dollars annually.
 In essence, HOAs do not play heavily on the minds of local governments.

-In contrast, residential property management companies as well as potential homeowners ought to keep the HOA blip on their radar.
+In contrast, potential homeowners ought to keep the HOA blip on their radar.
 By their very nature, HOAs feature restrictive covenants and bylaws that dictate the fabric of their neighborhoods.
 Some homeowners chafe under these restrictions, and others welcome the standards they bring to the community.
-You can get management company for hoa as well.

 Jennipher Lucado, president of Brownstone Properties, Inc. in Lynchburg, is a 23-year veteran of HOA management.
 Lucado explained that Brownstone manages 29 HOAs scattered throughout Lynchburg, Bedford County, Campbell County, Amherst County and Pittsylvania County.
 As a management agent, Brownstone handles a myriad of administrative chores for client HOA boards including collections, being the point contact for HOA members, and managing contractors.